 Figure 1: CD56+ CD3- Natural Killer lymphocytes expressing IFNϒ in response to HIV+ serum and ADCC peptide epitope within Vpu.
 No IFNg is expressed to no peptide, an irrelevant peptide, or the absence of IgG.

-We identified a simple flow cytometry technique to identify HIV-specific ADCC responses and map ADCC epitopes.
+We have identified a simple flow cytometry technique to identify HIV-specific ADCC responses and map ADCC epitopes.
 In its simplest form, small volumes (200ul) of whole blood from HIV-infected subjects are stimulated for 6hr with Env protein or overlapping Env 15mer peptides (or whole Env proteins), and CD56+ NK lymphocytes assessed for expressing the cytokine IFN-y and/or the degranulation marker CD107a.
 The activity is mediated by IgG antibodies in plasma and the assay can be performed on stored plasma samples using donor blood or PBMC as effector NK cells.
 The ADCC epitopes can readily be finely mapped to individual peptides from within an overlapping set.
 The ability of the HIV-specific ADCC antibodies to trigger "polyfunctional" NK cells (e.g. express TNF-alpha, degranulated perforin or granzymes, express chemokines) is also readily monitored in this assay since the NK cells can be accurately gated on.
-We recently showed ADCC antibodies trigger very rapid activation of NK cells (Chung et al, Journal of Immunology, 2009), which could be important in limiting virus spread.
-We are now endeavoring to isolate specific ADCC antibodies and identify the most effective antibodies to use in passive transfer studies.
-We recently wrote a lay review of this area.
+We showed ADCC antibodies trigger very rapid activation of NK cells99, which could be important in limiting virus spread.
+We are now endeavouring to isolate specific ADCC antibodies and identify the most effective antibodies to use in passive transfer studies.

-Exciting data shows that HIV-specific ADCC responses can force immune escape.
+Exciting data from Dr Amy Chung shows that HIV-specific ADCC responses can force immune escape.
 This strongly suggests ADCC applies significant pressure to HIV.
-This was published in PNAS and attracted some media interest here.
-Reports appeared in The Age and Science Illustrated amongst others.
-We also recent found that people with HIV that progress more slowly to AIDS have enhanced ADCC responses to specific parts of HIV (see here).
-Dr Matt Parsons joined our group to study the role of NK cells in the ADCC process (see here).
-Dr Marit Kramski together with Wen Shi Lee and collaborators at the Alfred hospital is now investigating how ADCC might help clear cell with latent HIV and thus help in the search for a HIV cure - we recently wrote a review in this area (see here).
-We have also recently started a collaboration with the National AIDS Research Institute in India to study ADCC immunity to HIV.
+This was published in PNAS120 * and attracted some media interest with reports appearing in The Age and Science Illustrated amongst others.
+We also found that people with HIV that progresses more slowly to AIDS have enhanced ADCC responses to specific parts of HIV.
+137,166,236 * Dr Matt Parsons joined our group to study the role of NK cells in the ADCC process126 *.
+Our PhD student Wen Shi Lee and collaborators at the Alfred hospital are investigating how ADCC might help clear cell with latent HIV and thus help in the search for a HIV cure.
+196,235,244 * We have also started a collaboration with the National AIDS Research Institute in India to study ADCC immunity to HIV.
+216,222 *

 NHMRC Project Grant #1034770, Australian Centre for HIV and Hepatitis Virology, Australia-India Strategic Research Fund.